dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)
+Style 3:

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed with two lines and a ring.
+There are 4 parameters controlling each of the two lines and 3 parameters controlling the ring.

-The three parameters per letter:
+The 10 parameters per letter:
-  * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+  * arc Start: angle in degrees where the arc starts
+  * arc End: angle in degress where the arc ends
+  * line 1/2 length: length of line
+  * line 1/2 tilt: angle of line in degrees
+  * line 1/2 position X: location of line on x axis in relation to middle of screen
+  * line 1/2 position Y: location of line on y axis in relation to middle of screen